the 6 ways horses learn

 Horses are highly perceptive animals that use their behavior and bodies to express themselves.

-Young horses can pick up on even the slightest changes in behavior, posture, movement, or facial expression.
+Young horses can sense even the slightest changes in behavior, posture, movement, or facial expression.

 For example, when a horse exhibits aggressive behavior and pins its ears back against its head, it usually indicates irritation.